Burst-Computing/lithops-burst/README.md

 > Be careful with `runtime_memory!` If you are using burst mode, you must set the runtime memory manually (via `.config` file or other ways).
 If you don't set it, the default value will be 256MB, and it maybe is not enough for your burst of functions.

 ## Results
-We have executed the script below (activating 30 functions) over a single invoker node (with 48 CPU) registered in Openwhisk platform, in both classic and burst configuration.
+We have executed the script below (activating 30 functions) over a single invoker node (with 48 CPU) registered in BurstWhisk platform, in both classic and burst configuration.

 <table>